isabeldahlgren/isabeldahlgren.github.io/content/about/index.md

 draft: false
 ---

-I am a third-year student in Engineering Mathematics at KTH in Stockholm, Sweden.
-Here you will find blog posts related to my studies: expository writing, thoughts on studying mathematics, etc.
+Student in Engineering Mathematics at KTH.
+Here you will find expository articles, thoughts on studying, etc. In my spare time, I like reading fiction.